magomimmo/modern-cljs/doc/tutorial-14.md

 > widgets for your website using only HTML and CSS and you can compose
 > your pages from any combination of their designs.

-This is similar to [Domina][15] separation of concern which allows the designer and the programmer to play their roles without too many impedance mismatches.
+This is similar to [Domina][13] separation of concern which allows the designer and the programmer to play their roles without too many impedance mismatches.

 Our needs are very easy to be described.
 We have to:

-1. Read from the file system a pure HTML template/page which represents the Shopping Calculator form;
+1. Read from the file system a pure HTML template/page representing the Shopping Calculator;
-2. read the parameters typed-in by the user from the HTTP request;
+2. read the parameters typed-in by the user from the submitted HTTP request;
 3. parsing the extracted values and make the calculation of the total;
 4. update the fields in the HTML form;
-5. send the resulted Shopping Calculator page to the user
+5. send the resulted page to the user

 The following picture shows a sequence diagram of the above description.

-![Shopping-server][16]
+![Shopping-server][14]

-Obviously we have to validate all inputs, but this is something we'll take care of later.
+Obviously we should validate all inputs, but this is something we'll take care of later.

 ### Enter Enlive

-The steps `2.` and `5.` are already satisfied by the `defroutes` macro from `compojure`.
-The step `3.` - calculate the total - seems to be already satisfied by the the `defremote` macro call from `shoreleave`, which implicitely define a function with the same name.
+The steps `2.` and `5.` are already satisfied by the `defroutes` macro from [Compojure][6].
+The step `3.` - calculate the total - seems to be already satisfied by the the `defremote` macro call from [Shoreleave][15], which implicitely define a function with the same name.

-It seems that we need to implement just the step `1.` - read the `shopping.html` from the `resources/public` directory and the step `4.` - update the input fields of the form after the calculation.
+It seems that we just need to implement the step `1.` - read the `shopping.html` file from the `resources/public` directory and the step `4.` - update the input fields of the form.

-Enlive offers a single macro, `deftemplate`, which allows to resolve both `1.` and `4.` in a single step.
+[Enlive][9] offers a single macro, `deftemplate`, which allows to resolve both `1.` and `4.` in a single shot.

 `deftemplate` accepts 4 arguments:
 * `name`